 Portobello mushrooms are fully grown button / cremini mushrooms.
 They are the final stage of button mushrooms, which means that they are larger and meatier than cremini and button mushrooms.

 Portobellos are excellent grilled and put into a club sandwich.
-Or slap them on a bun, add a couple slices of cheese and enjoy a vegetarian hamburger.
+Or slap them on a bun, add a couple of slices of cheese and enjoy a vegetarian hamburger.

 4. Shiitake Mushrooms